Coeur d’Alene Basin Restoration Partnership

-The Restoration Partnership developed a draft restoration plan for the Coeur d’Alene Basin that identifies priorities and strategies to guide future projects.
-A draft Environmental Impact Statement (EIS) was also be prepared to analyze several alternatives and their possible effects.
+The Restoration Partnership developed a Restoration Plan for the Coeur d’Alene Basin that identifies priorities and strategies to guide future projects.
+An environmental impact statement (EIS) was also prepared to analyze several alternatives and their possible effects.
 The goal is to engage the public in the effort to return natural resources harmed by past releases of mine-waste contamination to a healthy condition.

-To view the draft Restoration Plan and EIS, provide comments, and get more information, please visit the interagency Restoration Partnership website.
+To view the Restoration Plan and get more information, please visit the interagency Restoration Partnership website.